 Business owners and operators are responsible for making decisions that affect a company’s ultimate success or dismal failure.
-As the old saying goes, if you cannot stand the heat get out of the kitchen.
-One of the major items that requires a quick and decisive decision is how your organization will receive payments by credit and debit cards.
+As the old saying goes, if you cannot stand the heat, get out of the kitchen.
+One of the major items that require a quick and decisive decision is how your organization will receive payments by credit and debit cards.
 Cash is no longer king.
 Checks will soon be as extinct as the dinosaurs.
 It is not a matter of IF your business should accept credit and debit card payments – it is a matter of HOW to do so.

-Third Party Payment Processor vs Merchant Account
+Third-Party Payment Processor vs. Your Merchant Account

-The Risks of Third Party Payment Processors
+The Risks of Third-Party Payment Processors

 Making an Economical Choice